-Third, inner criticism comments on, corrects, and punishes, not only behaviour, but also emotions, thoughts, and intentions.
-This interferes with one of the most powerful avenues of learning available to humans, namely, by using our creative imagination.
+Third, inner criticism comments on, corrects and punishes, not only behaviour, but also emotions, thoughts and intentions.
+This interferes with one of the most powerful avenues of learning available to humans, namely, using our creative imagination.

-As long as the punishment for having certain tabooed impulses, desires and emotions come from external sources, such as parents, it is still safe to inwardly acknowledge them, think about them, and feel them.
-It is still safe to imagine in the privacy of your own mind that you act on them and use imagination to discover what it would feel like to act them out if there were no taboo around them.
-Carrying out such creative experiments in your imagination can teach you a lot about yourself.
+As long as the punishment for having certain tabooed impulses, desires and emotions comes from external sources, such as parents, it is still safe to inwardly acknowledge them, think about them and feel them.
+It is still safe to imagine in the privacy of your own mind that you act on them and, through such imagination, to discover what it would feel like to do so if there was no taboo preventing you.
+Carrying out such creative experiments in your imagination can teach you a lot about yourself and the world.
 For example, you may be aware that your anger brings the desire to physically hurt another person.
-If hurting others is taboo for you, you may stop your inquiry at this point and conclude that anger is something to repress.
-However, if you imagine that you do hurt the other, you may discover that this is not the end goal of the anger.
-It is merely a means to a more important goal.
+If hurting others is taboo for you, you may stop your imaginary experiment at this point and conclude that anger is something to repress.
+However, if you imagine that you do hurt the other, you may discover that this is not the end goal of the anger but is merely a means to a more important goal.
 You may discover that when you imagine hurting the other, you feel strong and free and that it is this inner sense of being strong and free that you really want.
 Furthermore, you may discover that carrying out the creative experiment took you to the feeling of strength and freedom and that once you feel the inner strength and freedom, which was your true desire, you no longer care about hurting the other person because you already have what you really wanted.
-Thus, allowing desires, impulses, and emotions to play out in the privacy of your own imagination is a very potent tool for growth.
+Thus, allowing desires, impulses and emotions to play out in the privacy of your own imagination is a very potent tool for growth.

-Exercise 1: Make a list of some of the emotions, desires, and thoughts you find it difficult even to imagine yourself engage in.
+Exercise 1: Make a list of some of the emotions, desires and thoughts you find it difficult even to imagine yourself engaging with.

 Exercise 2: How might your unwillingness to imagine these emotions, desires and thoughts limit your possibility for growth and maturation?